fajarrosi/fajarrosi/README.md

 - 🔭 Front End Developer at Digdaya Inovasi Gemilang
 - 🔭 Internship as full-stack developer at Eduwork
 - 🌱 I’m currently learning vue and laravel
-- 👯 I’m looking to collaborate on vue or laravel project
+- 👯 I’m looking to collaborate on vue or laravel project or open source project

 ---